 Location: Rangitoto Island is in the Hauraki Gulf.

-The 690-hectare Te Matuku Marine Reserve protects one of Waiheke Island's largest and least disturbed estuaries, along with an area outside Te Matuku Bay in the Waiheke Channel.
-Location: The reserve is located at the far south-east corner of Waiheke Island and can be accessed by land and sea.
+Te Matuku Marine Reserve protects one of Waiheke Island's largest and least disturbed estuaries, along with an area outside Te Matuku Bay in the Waiheke Channel.
+Location: The reserve extends into Tamaki Strait, off the southern end of Waiheke Island in the Hauraki Gulf.
+It can be accessed by land and sea.

 You can be one of the lucky few to visit Tiritiri Matangi each day.
 This scientific reserve near Auckland is home to many native species due to being predator-free.Location: It lies 4 km off the coast of the Whangaparaoa Peninsula, north of Auckland.